girlscript/winter-of-contributing/Datascience_With_Python/Statistics/Videos/R squared and Mean squared error/README.md

 ![image](https://user-images.githubusercontent.com/62233992/136452797-12b59735-fd88-4571-87c8-d87f25bfdb0e.png)

+### Advantages

+* It is recommended to use R-Squared or rather adjusted R-Squared for evaluating the model performance of the regression models.
+* This is primarily because R-Squared captures the fraction of response variance captured by the regression and tend to give better picture of quality of regression model.
+* The goodness of fit of regression models can be analyzed perfectly on the basis of R-square method.
+The more the value of r-square near to 1, the better is the model.
+The value of R-square can also be negative when the models fitted is worse than the average fitted model.

 ### Key Limitations of R-squared

 * R-squared cannot determine whether the coefficient estimates, and predictions are biased, which is why you must assess the residual plots.